tmarsteel/jcli/README.md

   * [Programmatical Configuration](docs/validation/programmatical.md) documentation of programmatical configuration
 * [Helptext](docs/helptext.md): How to generate a help text based on validation constraints
 * [Sub-Commands](docs/multicommand.md): How to use the multi-command support
+* [Gotchas](docs/gotchas.md): Avoid pitfalls by reading this page

 ## Quick Start

 jCLI can be configured either via XML documents or programmtaically (modifying the parsed XML configuration is possible, but not convenient).

 The library distinguishes three types of input: flags, options and arguments.
-They are supposed to be arranged in this order: `<executable> [flags and options] arguments...`
+They are supposed to be arranged in this order: `<executable> [flags and options] : arguments...`

 Options and arguments can have arbitrary values, falgs are represented as `boolean`, set or not set.